Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: NC regular languages to control NC OPLs

 \subsection{Linearized OPG and its control graph}

-\begin{definition}[Bilateral linear grammar] A linear production of the form $A \to u B v$ such that $B\in V_N$, and $u, v \in \Sigma^+$ is called \emph{bilateral}.
-A linear grammar is bilateral if it contains only bilateral productions and terminal productions. \end{definition} Thus, a bilateral grammar may not contain productions that are null, renaming, left-linear or right-linear.
+\begin{defi}[Bilateral linear grammar] A linear production of the form $A \to u B v$ such that $B\in V_N$, and $u, v \in \Sigma^+$ is called \emph{bilateral}.
+A linear grammar is bilateral if it contains only bilateral productions and terminal productions. \end{defi} Thus, a bilateral grammar may not contain productions that are null, renaming, left-linear or right-linear.

 The following definition slightly modifies a similar one given in \cite{CreGuiMan78}.